DaQuanHarley/Azure-Network-Protocals/README.md

 Now we are going to initiate a non-stop ping from our Windows 10 VM to our Ubuntu VM.

 Open the Network Security Group of our Ubuntu machine and disable incoming (inbound) ICMP traffic.
-To disable incoming ICMP traffic click "Add" new rule and copy everything exactly from the picture.
-Once that is done you can create the rule and it will create automatically and show up as a new rule.
+To disable incoming ICMP traffic, click "Add" a new rule and copy everything exactly from the picture.
+Once that is done, you can create the rule and it will create automatically and show up as a new rule.

  <p>
 <img src="https://i.imgur.com/s6vZovU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>